Amazon SageMaker AI identity-based policy examples - Amazon SageMaker AI

 Important

-If you apply an IAM policy similar to one of the following, users can't access the specified SageMaker APIs through the console.
+If you apply an IAM policy similar to one of the following, users can't access the specified SageMaker AI APIs through the console.

 Note